goonism/hyperproxy/documentation/rfcs/packges.md

 # hyperproxy-node
-The HyperProxy Node is a node with concept similar to a webtorrent hybrid client.
-Its main job is to route any given request to the larger TCP/UDP nodes in the DAT ecosystem and return the result back to the original request initiator.
+Hyperproxy node is a module that provides proxying capabilities to any WebRTC swarm it is placed in.
+This means that if you put a Hyperproxy node in your WebRTC swarm pertaining to a specific public key, you are guaranteed a gateway into the Dat ecosystem's native nodes for that same public key.

 # hyperproxy-hub
-The HyperProxy Hub is a webrtc signalhubws server that is used as a lobby channel for peer to discover each other.
-In milestone 3, it is also used to ensure that for every peer contacted it, there is at least one hyperproxy-node available to serve that peer request.
+The Hyperproxy Hub is a WebRTC Signalhubws server that is used as a lobby channel for peers to discover each other.
+In addition to being a Signalhubws server, it also automatically creates and injects a Hyperproxy node into each swarm that it creates.
+This guarantees that any given swarm will have at least one Hyperproxy node.

 # hyperproxy-browser
-A HyperProxy Browser is a regular WebRTC participant who join the swarm like any other DAT node, used as a test client for plain browser node.
+A Hyperproxy Browser is a regular WebRTC participant who joins a swarm like any other DAT node, used as a test client and for marketing purposes to show Hyperproxy in action.